• Home

 • Holy cow, there are a lot of leaves on the trees.
 The first few times we toured the house before closing, the trees were totally naked.
 The sunlight flooded in, or at least in my memory, it did.
 If I’m right, that bodes well for the quality of my winter/early spring posts.

 • Deep eaves.
 The eaves around the house provide 36″ of overhang + 6″ of gutters.
-Deep eaves are a generous design detail, one that we really love, especially when we’re trying to scurry around the perimeter of the house in a rainstorm, but considering that it’s a single-story ranch, the eaves really do shade the sunlight when it’s overhead in the sky.
+Deep eaves are a generous design detail, one that we really love especially when we’re trying to scurry around the perimeter of the house in a rainstorm, but they really shield the sunlight when it’s overhead.

 • Privacy plants.
 I don’t know how else to refer to the fact that there are trees and bushes planted in front of every single window in the house, like in the above picture.
-The idea of removing them pains us because they’re pretty, and because we just found out that we turn to mush at the idea of trashing a half-dead houseplant because it’s still also still half-alive (who knew we were such tree huggers) but we are starting to weigh the options for transplanting or removal so that we can do what we can to get a little more natural light up in here.
-Doing so would also improve our views into the property surrounding us.
+The idea of removing them pains us, but doing so would also improve our views and increase natural daylight.

 • Flat matte paint.
-I can’t go as far as to say the dark house is a factor of the walls being dark colors (beige-beige-beige, light yellow, and light blue are not dark) but all of the paint in the house (save for the bathroom which is appropriately a semi-gloss) are painted in the flattest of flat matte paint.
-Matte paint limits, or completely decimates, any opportunity for natural light to bounce around a room and brighten it up.
-There’s no glimmer of reflection, it’s all light absorption happening up in here.
+All of the paint (save for the bathroom which is appropriately a semi-gloss) is the flattest of flat matte paint.
+Matte paint limits any opportunity for natural light to bounce around a room and brighten it up.
+There’s no glimmer of reflection.
+It’s all light absorption happening up in here.

-What makes this new-palette-process easy, however, is that we’ve agreed to adopt white.
-Are we a total bore fest, or are you going to be excited to see how this place comes together over the next few months/years?
-Because we have a good vision in mind, and white is the basis for this plan.
+What makes this new palette process easy, however, is that we’ve agreed to adopt white.
+Are we a total bore fest, or are you excited?
+We have a good vision in mind, and white is the basis for this plan.
 And if for no other reason, going with a white satin will help to illuminate the rooms in a different way, hopefully helping to brighten things up in here.
 Maybe down the road we’ll want to add wall color, but for now we’ll settle in and try and brighten the space up as much as we can.

-I started off this whole undertaking at Sherwin-Williams, where I studied its Whites and Lights booklet, and bought myself three samples: Extra White (SW 7006 which is actually just paint straight out of the can, surprise!), Snowbound (SW 7004, a “cool” white), and Alabaster (SW 7008, a “warm” white).
+I started off this whole undertaking at Sherwin-Williams, where I studied its Whites and Lights booklet.
+I bought myself three samples: Extra White (SW 7006 which is actually just paint straight out of the can, surprise!), Snowbound (SW 7004, a “cool” white), and Alabaster (SW 7008, a “warm” white).
 And OMG, don’t they all look beige here?
-They’re color samples from the website, I did not try and photograph my chip book.
+They’re color samples from the website.
+I did not try and photograph my chip book.

 Popular white paint options from Sherwin-Williams.

-I started putting the colors on the walls over the weekend, desperately hoping that they wouldn’t look so beige in application.
+I started putting the colors on the walls over the weekend.
 All photos following are in the Extra White-Snowbound-Alabaster order, and we’ve been trying to decide between the three.
-There is a clear difference between the warm and the cool in person, though subtle, and seeing both of them makes me like the plain white out of the can a little less (feels flat or almost too neutral in its own way, I know, I know, it all looks white).
+There is a clear difference between the warm and the cool in person, though subtle.

-The photos really begin to evidence how dark this home is during the daytime; I was functioning on a very high ISO and an incredibly slow shutter speed, so let there be noise and blur.
+The photos really begin to show how dark this home is during the daytime.
+I was shooting on a very high ISO and an incredibly slow shutter speed, so let there be noise and blur.
 Also, let me find time to hook up a TV in this house.
 Three weeks in and we’ve had zero screen time.

 I’ve been reading blog posts and reviewing photos that use any one of these shades of white in mass; peeps either like and hate the warm or cool whites, there are definitely strongly worded reviews of the three shades out there.
-They almost look the same to me, and I’ll be honest, if you came in here and painted a whole room for me, I probably wouldn’t be able to tell which color you chose… the three selected are that close.
+They almost look the same to me.
+I’ll be honest, if you came in here and painted a whole room for me, I probably wouldn’t be able to tell which color you chose.
+The three selected are that close.

 The “warmer” white on the far right of each of these photos is compelling too though, even if it is the closest relative of the warm beige I’m retiring.

-And I think I can dismiss the Extra “straight outta the can” White, even though I’ve used it for years (on all trim and in my old kitchen, for example) in this instance it seems a little lacking.
+And I think I can dismiss the Extra White (straight out of the can white), even though I’ve used it for years (on all trim and in my old kitchen, for example).
+In this instance, it seems a little lacking.
 But again, paint a whole room with it and I probably wouldn’t know the difference.

 The patches of paint throughout the house already help to demonstrate how much reflection and natural light glow we’ll glean from a glossier, lighter paint finish.
 Whichever color we decide upon, we know that going in any direction is going to help this place immensely.